Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

-In this subsection, we consider the implications of the DE-UP derived in Sec. \ref{sect3.2} for charged particles.
-As we saw in Sec. \ref{sect3.3}, combining the existence of a classical minimum density, which follows from the generalised Buchdahl inequalities for uncharged particles in the presence of dark energy \cite{Buchdahl:1959zz,Mak:2001gg,Boehmer:2005sm,Boehmer:2006fd}, with the standard expression for the Compton wavelength, gives rise to a minimum mass for compact, stable, gravitating, charge-neutral and quantum mechanical objects.
+Let us now consider the implications of the DE-UP for charged particles.
+As shown in Sec. \ref{sect3.3}, combining the existence of a classical minimum density, which follows from the generalised Buchdahl inequalities for uncharged particles in the presence of dark energy \cite{Buchdahl:1959zz,Mak:2001gg,Boehmer:2005sm,Boehmer:2006fd}, with the standard expression for the Compton wavelength, gives rise to a minimum mass for compact, stable, gravitating, charge-neutral and quantum mechanical objects.
 Furthermore, this mass-scale is physically interesting as it is comparable to present day bounds on the mass of the lightest known particle, the electron neutrino \cite{Burikham:2015nma}.
 Combining the minimum-mass bound for neutral particles with the DE-UP also yields interesting results, since it implies that both the canonical and gravitational uncertainty terms, $(\Delta x_{\rm canon.})_{\rm min}$ and $\Delta x_{\rm grav}$, as well as the probe distance $r$, always remain super-Planckian.

 Similarly, generalised Buchdahl inequalities exist for charged particles, both in the presence and absence of dark energy \cite{Burikham:2015sro,Boehmer:2007gq,Bekenstein:1971ej}.
 However, in this case, they fix only the minimum value of the radius-to-mass ratio, $R/m$, of a stable compact object, where $R$ is the {\it classical} radius.
-Alternatively, they fix the minimum classical radius in terms of $m$, or vice versa.
-This bound may again be combined with the existence of a minimum quantum mechanical radius, $\lambda_{\rm C} \propto 1/m$, and with the existence of a minimum total uncertainty given by Eq. (\ref{DE-UP-3}).
+This bound may again be combined with the existence of a minimum quantum mechanical radius, $\lambda_{\rm C} = \hbar/(mc)$, and with the existence of a minimum total uncertainty given by Eq. (\ref{DE-UP-3}).
 The latter implies that the mass of the object may be written in terms of the critical mass, $m_{\rm crit} \simeq (m_{\rm Pl}^2m_{\rm dS})^{1/3}$, multiplied by an arbitrary constant $\alpha_{\rm Q}$, as in Eq. (\ref{critical_mass_rescale}).

 By combining all three mass bounds -- that is, by assuming that a charged particle exists in nature whose total uncertainty minimizes the DE-UP, according to Eq. (\ref{DE-UP-3}), whose classical radius satisfies the appropriate generalised Buchdahl inequalities \cite{Burikham:2015sro,Boehmer:2007gq,Bekenstein:1971ej}, and whose Compton radius is given by the canonical formula -- we fix the value of the free parameter $\alpha_{\rm Q}$ in terms of the the physical charge ($Q$) of the system.
 This, in turn, allows us to obtain an explicit expression for the mass $m$ in terms of $Q$ and the physical constants $\left\{G,c,\hbar,\Lambda\right\}$.
 Setting $Q=\pm e$ and evaluating this expression numerically, the mass-scale obtained is comparable to the measured value of the lightest charged particle, the electron \cite{Burikham:2015sro}.
 According to our procedure, this may be interpreted as the minimum {\it possible} mass for a compact, stable, gravitating, {\it charged} and quantum mechanical object, which also obeys the DE-UP proposed in Sec. \ref{sect3.2}.